Yassa777/Flare/README.md

-# 🧠 Anora — Real-Time Brand Intel for Sales Teams
+# Flare — Real-Time Brand Intel for Sales Teams

-Anora is a real-time monitoring platform that scans the internet for mentions of your brand, competitors, and custom keywords.
+Flare is a real-time monitoring platform that scans the internet for mentions of your brand, competitors, and custom keywords.
 It filters noise, analyzes sentiment, and delivers only high-signal leads to your sales team in a live dashboard — like Google Alerts, weaponized for outbound.

 ---